 - Read the Member Handbook to learn what is covered and what rules you need to follow to get covered services and drugs.
-For details about your: - Covered services, see Chapters 3 and 4.
-Those chapters tell you what is covered, what is not covered, what rules you need to follow, and what you pay. - Covered drugs, see Chapters 5 and 6. - Tell us about any other health or prescription drug coverage you have.
+For details about your: - Covered services, refer to Chapters 3 and 4.
+Those chapters tell you what is covered, what is not covered, what rules you need to follow, and what you pay. - Covered drugs, refer to Chapters 5 and 6. - Tell us about any other health or prescription drug coverage you have.
 We are required to make sure you are using all of your coverage options when you get health care.
-Please call Member Services if you have other coverage. - Tell your doctor and other health care providers that you are enrolled in our plan.
+Please call Member Services if you have other coverage.

+- Tell your doctor and other health care providers that you are enrolled in our plan.
 Show your Member ID Card whenever you get services or drugs. - Help your doctors and other health care providers give you the best care. - Give them the information they need about you and your health.
 Learn as much as you can about your health problems.
-Follow the treatment plans and instructions that you and your providers agree on.

-- Make sure your doctors and other providers know about all of the drugs you are taking.
-This includes prescription drugs, over-the-counter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask.
+Follow the treatment plans and instructions that you and your providers agree on. - Make sure your doctors and other providers know about all of the drugs you are taking.
+This includes prescription drugs, over-the-counter drugs, vitamins, and supplements. - If you have any questions, be sure to ask.
 Your doctors and other providers must explain things in a way you can understand.
 If you ask a question and you do not understand the answer, ask again. - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act with respect in your doctor's office, hospitals, and other providers' offices.
 We expect you to cancel appointments in advance when you cannot keep them and to keep your scheduled appointments. - Pay what you owe.
 As a plan member, you are responsible for these payments: - Medicare Part A and Medicare Part B premiums.
 For most Amerigroup STAR+PLUS MMP members, Texas Medicaid pays for your Part A premium and for your Part B premium. - For some of your drugs covered by the plan, you must pay your share of the cost when you get the drug.
 This will be a copay (a fixed amount).
 Chapter 6 tells what you must pay for your drugs. - If you get any services or drugs that are not covered by our plan, you must pay the full cost.
 If you disagree with our decision to not cover a service or drug, you can make an appeal.
-Please see Chapter 9 to learn how to make an appeal. - Tell us if you move.
+Please refer to Chapter 9 to learn how to make an appeal. - Tell us if you move.
 If you are going to move, it is important to tell us right away.
 Call Member Services. - If you move outside of our service area, you cannot stay in this plan.
 Only people who live in our service area can get Amerigroup STAR+PLUS MMP.
 Chapter 1 tells about our service area. - We can help you figure out whether you are moving outside our service area.
-During a special enrollment period, you can switch to Original Medicare or enroll in a Medicare health or prescription drug plan in your new location.
-We can let you know if we have a plan in your new area. - Also, be sure to let Medicare and Texas Medicaid know your new address when you move.
-See Chapter 2 for phone numbers for Medicare and Texas Medicaid. - o If you move within our service area, we still need to know.
-We need to keep your membership record up to date and know how to contact you. - Call Member Services for help if you have questions or concerns.
+During a special enrollment period, you can switch to Original Medicare or enroll